 Nationwide Asthma Screening Program Finds People at Risk and Helps those Diagnosed Take Control

 May is National Allergy and Asthma Month.
-Allergists across the country are helping people breathe easier by finding those at risk for asthma and helping those who are diagnosed take control through the nationwide asthma screening.
+Allergist across the country are helping people breathe easier by finding those at risk for asthma and helping those who are diagnosed take control through the nationwide asthma screening.
 In addition to helping identify people at risk for asthma, the program helps those who already know they have asthma but may be limiting their activities or missing days of school or work because of the disease.

 - Answer a short Life Quality or Kids Asthma Check survey to help determine if they have asthma or if their asthma is under control.